 Coverage possible for the entire family and renewable

 A major medical insurance plan will pay for all or a percentage of covered expenses after you meet certain deductibles, copays or out-of-pocket costs.
 However, a fixed indemnity plan is different.
 It pays you a certain predetermined amount for specified health care services.

 Don’t be confused.
 This type of plan provides limited benefits.
-It pays a certain amount per covered medical service, often up to a certain calendar-year maximum.
+It pays a certain amount per covered medical service, often up to a certain calendar-year or lifetime maximum.

 It is not major medical insurance and does not provide the coverage mandated by the Affordable Care Act (ACA), often called Obamacare.
 It does not provide coverage for all the essential health benefits outlined in the ACA.

 And unlike an ACA plan, it will most likely not provide coverage for expenses resulting from any preexisting medical conditions.
 Read your plan carefully to see what is and what isn’t covered.
 Simply put, a fixed indemnity plan isn’t meant to be your main health insurance.

 Still, though it may not be designed to be your main health insurance, fixed indemnity insurance is designed to help you when you face health expenses.
 It can assist you with your medical costs and supplement your comprehensive health coverage.
 It can help:

 Sometimes a little help goes a long way.
 Hospital and Doctor fixed indemnity insurance can be that financial boost to make your medical expenses more manageable.